-Activities that could require review under the BNL Natural and Cultural Resource Management Programs (BNL 2016 and BNL 2013a) are identified during the NEPA process (see Section 3.3).
+Activities that could require review under the BNL Natural and Cultural Resource Management Programs (BNL 2021 and BNL 2013a) are identified during the NEPA process (see Section 3.3).
 In the preliminary design stages of a construction project, design details required for the permit application process are specified.
 These design details ensure that the construction activity will not negatively affect the area, or if it does, that the area will be restored to its original condition.
 When design is near completion, permit applications are filed.
 During and after construction, the Laboratory must comply with the permit conditions.
+There were no open permits in 2021.